 I’ve seen a few scripts on the SCN offering a way to delete user sessions.
 But I couldn’t find one that offered a way to automate the task, delete it safely and most of all delete a user session based on its age.
 The script I created can be uploaded to your BI 4.x environment as a Program File and automated via a recurring schedule or it can be run on from a command line manually on or off the BI server.
 I’ve tested it under various locale and regional settings and it works well on both Windows and Linux installations.
 As any program, there are probably flaws so please use at your own risk and let me know if you run into problems.

-Due to file format restrictions on the SCN, the ‘biUserSessionKillScript’ (both .biar and .jar) can be downloaded from:
+Due to file format restrictions on the SCN, the ‘biUserSessionKillScript’ (.biar, .jar and source code) can be downloaded from:

 kbase#: 996692 – How to Automate the Cleanup of Stale BI4 User Sessions